irlnathan/s-grunt-docs/overview.md

 `.html` and/or `.ejs` files with `<!--STYLES-->` `<!--STYLES END-->` tags will have css `href` links injected into them.

-Sails-linker will use the order of the css files found in the `tasks/pipeline.js` file.
+Sails-linker will use criteria and the order of the css files found in the `tasks/pipeline.js` file.

 ```javascript
 ...